Updated June 29, 2022 12:27 p.m.

 Real Estate Services

-DES has resumed issuing permits for outdoor events as well as banners on the Capitol Way pedestrian bridge.
+DES is also issuing permits for outdoor displays and banners on the Capitol Way pedestrian bridge.

 When in doubt, call the agency before you visit.